 Airbnb is the best site to use when searching for an apartment.
 A budget apartment on Airbnb will cost between about $20 – $30 a night, plus the service and cleaning fee.
 Here are three options located in some awesome areas of Bali.

 - Seminyak Bali Bungalow: This spacious apartment bungalow is a quiet oasis in bustling Seminyak.
 It fits perfectly into Bali’s tropical setting, and even has a swimming pool!

-- Entire Apartment in Ubud: This Ubud apartment exudes beauty and tranquillity.
-You’ll have picturesque panoramic views of the surrounding landscape right from your top-floor balcony.
+- Scenic Rice Paddy Hideaway: This Ubud villa exudes beauty and tranquillity.
+You’ll have picturesque panoramic views of the surrounding rice paddys right from balcony.